Skip to main content

 • Workflow attributes: Input parameters required for a workflow to run (for example, ICCID, device tag)

 • Actions log: A record of executed actions for troubleshooting and transparency.
+Failed email actions that exceed the daily send limit are included here.

 • Automation resource: The stored configuration linking an event trigger, a target, and one or more actions